vinceaperri/go-tasker/README.md

 tr := tasker.NewTasker(5)
 ```

-or, if you're feeling ambitious, configure it with no limitation on the number
+or, if you're feeling ambitious, configure it without that limitation:
-of tasks it can run at a time:

 ```go
 tr := tasker.NewTasker(-1)